armory/documentation/_spinnaker_install_admin_guides/install-on-k8s.md

   - /spinnaker-install-admin-guides/install_on_k8s/
 ---

 This guide describes how to install Spinnaker in Kubernetes.
-It assumes we have the following:
+It assumes that you have the following:

-* A Kubernetes cluster, with storage set up so that PersistentVolumeClaims properly allocate PersistentVolumes
+* A Kubernetes cluster with storage set up so that PersistentVolumeClaims properly allocates PersistentVolumes
-* Access to an object storage bucket (Amazon S3, Google GCS, Azure Storage, or Minio are all options for this).  _For the initial version of this document, we cover Amazon S3 **only**._
+* Access to an object storage bucket (Amazon S3, Google GCS, Azure Storage, or Minio are all options for this).  _For the initial version of this document, **only** Amazon S3 is covered._
-* A Kubernetes Ingress controller, or permissions to install the NGINX Ingress Controller
+* A Kubernetes Ingress controller or permissions to install the NGINX Ingress Controller

-This document currently does not fully cover the following (see [Next Steps](#next-steps) for some links to achieve these)
+This document currently does not fully cover the following:

 * TLS Encryption
 * Authentication/Authorization
 * Add K8s accounts to deploy to
 * Add cloud accounts to deploy to

+See [Next Steps](#next-steps) for information related to these topics.

-Note: This document is focused on Armory Spinnaker, but can be adapted to install Open Source Spinnaker by using a different Halyard container and a corresponding different Spinnaker version
+Note: This document focuses on Armory Spinnaker but can be adapted to install Open Source Spinnaker by using a different Halyard container and a corresponding different Spinnaker version.

 {:.no_toc}
 * This is a placeholder for an unordered list that will be replaced with ToC.
 To exclude a header, add {:.no_toc} after it.